-Using a Nest thermostat is one of the best ways to perfect the everyday schedule of your heating and cooling.
+Operating a Nest thermostat is one of the best ways to perfect the daily schedule of your comfort system.
 This smart thermostat can be taught your preferences and automatically make improvements.
-But as you might expect, it won’t work properly or at all if you see an error code show up.
-The exact error code supplies useful information about the root of the problem, something a knowledgeable technician can use to provide solutions that much sooner.
+But as you may expect, it won’t work well or at all if you see an error code show up.
+The exact error code supplies useful information about the underlying problem, something a trained technician can use to present solutions that much sooner.

-Listed below are seven of the most likely error codes you might discover on your Nest thermostat.
-We’ll review the basics of each error code along with how you could address it and the projected cost to do so.
-Keep in mind that while the costs will ultimately hinge on the precise Nest model, you can anticipate paying between $75-$200 for repairs.
-This should include travel and labor costs along with any specific hardware needed to finish repairs.
+Listed below are seven of the most likely error codes you may find on your Nest thermostat.
+We’ll explain the basics of each error code along with how you could fix it and the projected cost to do so.
+Keep in mind that while the costs will ultimately be dependent on the exact Nest model, you can count on paying around $75-$200 for repairs.
+This should include travel and labor costs as well as any specific parts necessary to wrap up repairs.

 e298 – Critical

-This critical error code is limited to the latest models of the Nest thermostat and appears when the power is shut off.
-Because this is a critical power error, the thermostat will change to the backup battery system.
-The error message will continue to be displayed until the problem is fixed.
+This critical error code is limited to new models of the Nest thermostat and is displayed when the power is shut off.
+As this is a critical power error, the thermostat will switch to the backup battery system.
+The error message will remain on display until the issue is resolved.

-Losing power to your Nest thermostat can be for a number of reasons.
-The wiring might have disconnected or become damaged, or a disconnection could have occurred further along in your home’s electrical system.
+Losing power to your Nest thermostat can be for several reasons.
+The wiring might have disconnected or become damaged, or a disconnection may have happened further along in your home’s electrical system.
 This might be the circuit breaker, fuse box or system switch.
-A professional technician can examine electrical connections and wiring until they uncover the root of the problem.
+A trained technician will check electrical connections and wiring until they locate the root of the problem.

 e294 – Critical

 Critical error code e294 shows up when your Nest thermostat’s wiring needs to be reconfigured.
 More specifically, you’ll need the technician to reconfigure the R wire.
-They’ll first perform a factory reset of your thermostat to ensure it’s not simply a software issue.
-If that doesn’t work, they’ll review the wiring diagram of the thermostat and begin inspecting connectors.
+They’ll first complete a factory reset of your thermostat to ensure it’s not merely a software problem.
+If that doesn’t work, they’ll check the wiring diagram of the thermostat and begin checking connectors.

-They’ll shut off the power and gradually check each wire, seeing to it that they are fully attached into the connector with the proper amount of uncovered copper.
-Once they pinpoint the problem connector, it can be exchanged for a new one.
+They’ll shut off the power and progressively look at each wire, ensuring they are fully attached into the connector with the correct amount of bare copper.
+After they pinpoint the problem connector, it can be swapped for a new one.

 e195 – Critical

-This critical error code can show up when the weather outside is especially hot.
-The HVAC system can break down and stop giving power to your Nest thermostat.
-When this problem lasts, the backup battery in your thermostat drains and the thermostat will subsequently power down.
-Assuming the breakers are on, you can check a handful of other places before calling a professional technician.
+This critical error code can surface when the weather outside is especially hot.
+The HVAC system can shut down and stop giving power to your Nest thermostat.
+When this problem persists, the backup battery in your thermostat drains and the thermostat will subsequently power down.
+Assuming the breakers are on, you can check a handful of other places before consulting a professional technician.

-As this error can deplete your thermostat’s battery, the first step might be supplying enough power to determine if this specific error code is what you’re facing.
+Because this error can drain your thermostat’s battery, the first step may be restoring enough power to determine if this specific error code is what you’re facing.
 You can detach the thermostat from its base and supply power through a USB cable.
-In the event it reveals error code 195, you should continue to visually examine components including the wiring as well as your air conditioner’s air filter or drainage system.
-If you can’t find anything wrong with these components, it’s maybe best to call a pro.
+Assuming it reveals error code 195, you should continue to visually inspect components including the wiring as well as your air conditioner’s air filter or drainage system.
+If you struggle to uncover anything wrong with these components, it’s maybe best to call a pro.

 e103 – Critical

-Another critical error code, e103 indicates an electrical error with your Nest thermostat.
-More specifically, e103 can refer to an overcurrent problem, which means the wiring is getting more power than necessary.
-This can stem from the breaker box, an error from the control board or through a faulty connection in the thermostat.
-Your technician should cautiously inspect and test the Nest’s electrical system to understand where the power is surging or why the thermostat is convinced there’s an overcurrent problem.
+Another critical error code, e103 suggests an electrical malfunction with your Nest thermostat.
+More specifically, e103 will refer to an overcurrent problem, which means the wiring is receiving more power than what is safe and normal.
+This may stem from the breaker box, an error from the control board or through a faulty connection in the thermostat.
+Your technician needs to meticulously inspect and test the Nest’s electrical system to understand where the power is surging or why the thermostat thinks there’s an overcurrent problem.

 n260

-Even though this error code isn’t critical, it can still stop you from using the Nest thermostat how you want to.
-Error code n260 concerns the lack of a C wire or Nest Power Connector, as not having one can block your Nest from receiving enough power.
-You can check the Nest’s C connector for the presence of a C wire and adjust the wiring itself if there is.
-If not, you can get a Nest Power Connector.
+Although this error code isn’t critical, it can still keep you from using the Nest thermostat like normal.
+Error code n260 concerns the lack of a C wire or Nest Power Connector, as missing one can block your Nest from receiving enough power.
+You can examine the Nest’s C connector for the presence of a C wire and modify the wiring itself if there is.
+If not, you’ll need a Nest Power Connector.

-With installation of a Nest Power Connector, you will sometimes notice error code E297 appear.
+With installation of a Nest Power Connector, you might notice error code E297 be displayed.
 This can be resolved by updating your thermostat in Settings -> Software -> Update.
-If the Power Connector was already installed, you’ll instead be required to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.
+If the Power Connector has already been installed, you’ll instead be required to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.

 e104 – Critical

-Just like error code e103, e104 is a critical error that’s the result of an overcurrent.
-If too much power is transported using the Nest’s wiring, it could damage internal components and can even be a fire hazard.
-If you see this error code show up on your Nest thermostat and want to take steps to prevent electrical damage, it’s recommended to turn the power off as soon as possible.
-You can then get a hold of a professional technician with the proper experience diagnosing and resolving electrical malfunctions.
+Just like error code e103, e104 is a critical error stemming from an overcurrent.
+If excessive power is sent through the Nest’s wiring, it may damage internal components and can even be a fire hazard.
+If you notice this error code show up on your Nest thermostat and want to take steps to prevent electrical damage, it’s a good idea to switch the power off as soon as possible.
+You can then contact a professional technician with the necessary experience detecting and resolving electrical damage.

 e73 – Critical

-This may be as straightforward as the breaker being switched off, but it may also be a problem with the wiring.
-After switching off the power to your HVAC system and thermostat, you can visually inspect the wires to make sure none of them are loose or damaged.
-If nothing appears to be out of place, it’s a good idea to contact a local professional.
+This may be as simple as the breaker being turned off, but it could also be an issue with the wiring.
+After shutting off the power to your HVAC system and thermostat, you can visually examine the wires to make sure they’re not loose or damaged.
+If nothing looks to be out of place, it’s time to contact a local professional.